Louisiana Red Beans and Rice

 Red beans and rice is the beating heart of Monday tradition in Louisiana.
 Clean laundry on the line, beans simmering on the stove all day while chores get done.
 There is something special about how humble ingredients become a feast just by giving them time and care.
 It is a dish that brings people together in every generation.

 A bowl of rice and meat.
-Save This
+Save It

 A bowl of rice and meat. | zetluna.com